Muhsin Ibrahim

 their business while I do mine.

-careful vigilance that may shield and save yours from falling into that
+youth that will/shall/may eventually buy those palpable falsehoods.
+It’s only careful vigilance that may shield and save you from falling into that uncharted water.

 The third

-the platforms) with equal right and privileges.
+the platforms) with equal rights and privileges.

 The

 reason, we don’t, and won’t, do that in our culture.
-I understand that the major
+I understand that the major cultural challenge Hausa Muslims face today is to create a harmonious synthesis between their own culture and that of the foreign community.

 For